quzo81814351/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more prone to bugs and harder to maintain.
 Always strive to write clean, concise, and readable code.
 Refactor and eliminate unnecessary complexity whenever possible.
 Remember, tomorrow's you or another developer will thank today's you for creating a maintainable and understandable codebase."

+# 2023-12-25
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, determine which tasks are the most important and which can wait until later.
+Then, allocate time for each task based on its complexity and importance.
+Finally, use version control and other organizational tools to keep your code clean and easy to navigate.
+By following these tips, you will be able to complete your programming tasks more effectively and efficiently.